chopsuey5000/SmartCitizen.doc/docs/start.md

 To join the Smart Citizen community we are going to show you how to add your Smart Citizen Kit(hereafter SCK) to the platform.

 For this, go to <a href="https://smartcitizen.me/" target="_blank">smartcitizen.me</a> through your web browser(choose Firefox or CHROME).
-Click Register in the upper menu.
-Fill the form fields and click register.
+Click <a href="https://smartcitizen.me/users/add" target="_blank">Register</a> in the upper menu.
+Fill the form fields and click register button.

 Once you’ve completed the registration you’ll be in your dashboard.
 To add your SCK kit, click on ADD SMART CITIZEN KIT.